-• At the beginning of each school year, a local unit receiving Title I funds must notify the parents of each student attending a Title I school that the

-- The information provided must include the following: - > whether the teacher has met state qualification and licensing criteria for the grade levels and subject areas in which the teacher is providing instruction; - > whether the teacher is teaching under emergency or provisional status; - > the baccalaureate degree major of the teacher and any graduate certification or degree held by the teacher and the field of discipline of the certification and degree; - > whether the student is provided services by paraprofessionals and if so, their qualifications.
+- At the beginning of each school year, a local unit receiving Title I funds must notify the parents of each student attending a Title I school that the parents may request, and the school will provide parents information regarding the professional qualifications of the student's classroom teachers. - The information provided must include the following: - whether the teacher has met state qualification and licensing criteria for the grade levels and subject areas in which the teacher is providing instruction; - \succ whether the teacher is teaching under emergency or provisional status; - the baccalaureate degree major of the teacher and any graduate certification or degree held by the teacher and the field of discipline of the certification and degree; - whether the student is provided services by paraprofessionals and if so, their qualifications.